openstack-archive/vmtp/doc/source/installation.rst

 There are two ways to install and run VMTP tool.
 Users of VMTP should use regular PyPI based installation, while developers of VMTP should use GitHub/StackForge Repository based installation.
 Normally, PyPI based installation will satisfy most of use cases, and it is the recommended way for running VMTP under production environments, or through an automated or scheduled job.
 A git repository based installation gives more flexibility, and it is a must for developers of VMTP.

-**Note:** Installation from PyPI will only have the latest stable version.
+.. note:: Installation from PyPI will only have the latest stable version.

 PyPI based Installation